helioribeiro/dataflow-coding-challenge-delivery/README.md

 Created the structure above.
 Some people organize the scripts inside another folder, but for this demo I decided to put it on the root directory.

 ## 4. Cloning Git Repo on Cloud Shell
-Inside Google's Cloud Shell --> git clone https://github.com/helioribeiro/dataflow-coding-challenge.git cd dataflow-coding-challenge
+Inside Google's Cloud Shell --> git clone https://github.com/helioribeiro/dataflow-coding-challenge-delivery.git cd dataflow-coding-challenge-delivery

 ## 5. Easy Test
 This test consists in providing 3 columns with a query on a single table.